simonesilvestroni/m2m-website/README.md

 ## Copyright

 &copy; 2002-2024 Simone Silvestroni, all rights reserved.
 However, blog posts are licensed under a [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/), so the written content can be used, including commercially, provided that a proper attribution to me is given, including a link to `minutestomidnight.co.uk`.
-Photography &copy; [Silvia Maggi](https://silviamaggidesign.com).
+Photography &copy; [Silvia Maggi](https://silviamaggidesign.com), all rights reserved.

 ## Trademark